-Commissioner's Practice
+Commissioner's practice

 - 1. For the purposes of this practice, a reference to a person means the individual required to use the property as their primary residence. - 2.
 The phrase 'principal place of residence' denotes a person may have more than one place of residence,1 however, only one residence can be regarded as a person's primary or principal place of residence.2 - 3.
-Where a notice of assessment has been issued on the grounds the property is not the person's primary residence, but the person believes it is, the person must make an application for exemption. - 4.
-Generally, an application for exemption can be made by telephone.
-However, the Commissioner may request a written application together with supporting evidence, and may inspect properties and/or seek additional documentary evidence, to assist in determining whether the property qualifies for exemption.
+If a notice of assessment has been issued on the grounds the property is not the person's primary residence, but the person believes it is, they can apply for an exemption. - 4.
+Generally, an application for primary residence exemption can be made by telephone.
+However, the Commissioner may request a written application together with supporting evidence, and may inspect properties and/or seek additional evidence, to assist in determining whether the property qualifies for exemption.